lbraglia/telegram/README.md

 it's unsafe to specify the token in the R script.
 It's better to use enviroment variables set in `Renviron` file.

-So let's say you have named
-your bot `RBot` (it's the first question you've answered); then put the following line with your token in your `Renviron`:
+So let's say you have named your bot `RBot` (it's the first question you've answered to the botfather); then put the following line with your token in your `Renviron`:
 ```bash
 R_TELEGRAM_BOT_RBot=123123:asdasdasd
 ```